-46. No information on the examiners' recommendation for Belize to consider taking measures to allow competent authorities investigating ML cases to postpone or waive the arrest of suspected persons and/or seizure of money for the purpose of identifying persons involved in such activities or for evidence gathering has been provided.
+46. The situation remains unchanged from the last report when no information on the examiners' recommendation for Belize to consider taking measures to allow competent authorities investigating ML cases to postpone or waive the arrest of suspected persons and/or seizure of money for the purpose of identifying persons involved in such activities or for evidence gathering was provided.
 As such, this Recommendation remains outstanding.

-- 47. With regard to the recommendation that the IFSC should implement AML/CFT on-site inspections of its reporting entities the authorities have advised that the IFSC has factored the hiring of additional staff and the execution of on-site inspections in its 2012 plans.
-Information on the commencement of these inspections as regards the numbers and preliminary findings as to whether any breaches of AML/CFT obligations are discovered should be provided in future follow-up reports. - 48.
-In relation to the recommendations that the IFSC should have the power to carry out on-site inspections and have access or be able to compel production of records, the authorities advise that changes to various laws have been proposed and submitted to the Government's legal draft person.
-The first set of draft amendments to the various laws are now in process, with priority for completion being given to the MLTPA legislation.
+47. With regard to the recommendation that the IFSC should implement AML/CFT on-site inspections of its reporting entities the situation remains unchanged from the last report when the authorities advised that the IFSC had factored the hiring of additional staff and the execution of on-site inspections in its 2012 plans.
+Information on the commencement of these inspections as regards the numbers and preliminary findings as to whether any breaches of AML/CFT obligations are discovered have not been provided for this report.

+48. In relation to the recommendations that the IFSC should have the power to carry out on-site inspections and have access or be able to compel production of records, no further update has been provided since the last report which advised that draft amendments to the various laws were in the process of completion.
 Consequently, this Recommendation remains outstanding.

-- The examiners' recommendations include increasing the technical and human resources of the FIU, the Customs Department, the Major Crimes Unit (MCU) the Anti-Drugs Unit (ADU) and the Ministry of Foreign Affairs along with the provision of training in AML/CFT to these agencies and the judiciary.
-With regard to two of the recommendations concerning the FIU for relocation to a larger office and consideration of increasing staff, as already mentioned the FIU was relocated on February 1, 2012 to an independent and more spacious office where the security measures of IT and other information will be totally controlled by the Unit.
-The move is temporary until the construction of a permanent office is completed later in the year.
-The present office provides room for more additional staff and storage of physical records.
-The FIU is presently conducting interviews for the position of information technology technician.
-The position of a senior investigator is being filled by an experienced person from Canada. - 50.
-The authorities advise that training was provided to investigators from Customs and Police Departments and judges and magistrates in January 2012 in accordance with examiners' recommendations.
-The recommendations for the human and other resources of the Ministry of Foreign Affairs/Office of the Attorney General to be strengthened to properly manage requests for international cooperation with foreign countries has been addressed by making the Attorney General's Ministry responsible for handling mutual legal assistance requests.
-The AG Ministry has been restructured and expanded to efficiently facilitate the process.
-The Ministry has created an office for the handling of International Legal Affairs and instituted a new position of Deputy Solicitor General to head the new office.
-While the above measures should improve mutual legal assistance, information should be provided as to whether the newly created office will be able to undertake international co-operation inquiries for and on behalf of foreign countries.
+49. The examiners' recommendations include increasing the technical and human resources of the FIU, the Customs Department, the Major Crimes Unit (MCU) the Anti-Drugs Unit (ADU) and the Ministry of Foreign Affairs along with the provision of training in AML/CFT to these agencies and the judiciary.
+With regard to two of the recommendations concerning the FIU for relocation to a larger office and consideration of increasing staff, as already mentioned the FIU 's relocation to an independent and more spacious office where the security measures of IT and other information are totally controlled by the Unit was completed as of September 13, 2012.
+The FIU is has employed an information technology technician and a senior investigator.

+50. No additional information with regard to training for investigators from Customs and Police Departments and judges and magistrates in accordance with examiners' recommendations has been provided for this report.
+As noted in the last report the recommendations for the human and other resources of the Ministry of Foreign Affairs/Office of the Attorney General to be strengthened to properly manage requests for international cooperation with foreign countries was addressed by making the Attorney General's Ministry responsible for handling mutual legal assistance requests.
+The AG Ministry was restructured and expanded to efficiently facilitate the process.
+The Ministry created an office for the handling of International Legal Affairs and instituted a new position of Deputy Solicitor General to head the new office.
+No information has been provided as to whether the newly created office will be able to undertake international cooperation inquiries for and on behalf of foreign countries as requested in the last report.
 The above measures have addressed only some of the examiners' recommendations while a majority still remains outstanding.